azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 "terraform apply" is subsequently run.
 ```

 This is a dry run and shows which actions will be made.
-THis allows manual verification of the changes before going aheading and running the apply step.
+This allows manual verification of the changes before going aheading and running the apply step.

 ## - terraform apply